-This resource identifies the main issues that can come up when relationships end.
-It includes information about marriage and divorce, living together, and domestic contracts, and explains how decisions can be made through agreement, mediation, court, or arbitration.
+This resource identifies the main issues that must be dealt with when relationships end.
+It also explains how decisions can be made through an agreement, alternative dispute resolution process, or court.

 A care home is a rented home that provides health care services, attendant care services, or help with daily living.
-This booklet explains how to tell if someone is a care home tenant and describes the rights of care home tenants.
+This publication explains how to tell if someone is a care home tenant and describes the rights of care home tenants.
 It covers topics such as information packages, tenancy agreements, rent, services, and evictions.

 This resource offers information to help parents who are dealing with child protection agencies.
 It outlines when an agency might contact a family, how to respond if contacted, what the agency might do, what to do if the agency takes a child away, and where to get help in many languages.

-Disclaimer: This site contains general legal information for residents of Ontario, Canada.
+Disclaimer: This site contains general legal information for people in Ontario, Canada.
 It is not intended to be used as legal advice for a specific legal problem.